greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

     $ gpstart -m
     ```

-2. Connect to the master in maintenance mode to do catalog maintenance.
+2. Connect to the coordinator in maintenance mode to do catalog maintenance.
 For example:

      <a id="kg155401"></a>
      ```
      $ PGOPTIONS='-c gp_role=utility' psql postgres
      ```

-3. After completing your administrative tasks, stop the master in maintenance mode.
+3. After completing your administrative tasks, stop the coordinator in maintenance mode.
 Then, restart it in production mode.

     ```
     $ gpstop -m